LePips/InformedWeb/README.md

 Uses Docker for hosting.
 Download Docker and run `docker-compose up -d` to get started.
+- [ ]

 ### Fabfile

-Instead of using the `python3 manage.py runserver 8080` command, there is an available fabfile.py to shorten commands and increase functionality with only `fab start`
+There is a Fabfile available to shorten commands and make things easy.
+Run commands on the Docker container using `docker-compose run web [COMMAND]`

 ### Style